Module fact file

 - Understand the importance of looking at a range of diagnostic information and the dangers of over-reliance on some popular summary statistics.

-- Identify and locate appropriate data sources for their research.
+- Identify and locate appropriate data sources for research topics.

-- Critique existing research, and apply statistical modelling methods to their own research questions.
+- Critique existing research, and apply statistical modelling methods to research questions.

 - Develop research questions and apply appropriate modelling techniques to address them according to the nature of the outcome variables.

-- Understand and interpret the outputs and findings in both statistical and substantive terms (i.e. one that relates to the research question).
+- Understand and interpret the outputs and findings in both statistical and substantive terms.

-- Write-up the statistical results and present the findings in a journal-acceptable format (i.e. not merely cutting and pasting SPSS output in your report/paper).
+- Write-up the statistical results and present the findings in a journal-acceptable format (i.e. not merely cutting and pasting STATA output in your report/paper).

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.